bonusly/octobot/README.md

 ### Configuration

-The following environment variables are necessary to run octobot:
-(if you have an octobot running on Heroku you can find these by running `heroku config`)
+The following environment variables are necessary to run octobot (if you have an octobot running on Heroku you can find these by running `heroku config`)

-`HUBOT_SLACK_TOKEN` you can find this on Slack under Hubot confiuration `HUBOT_GITHUB_TOKEN` you'll need to generate one of these through Github `HUBOT_GITHUB_REPO` the repo you want octobot to check `HUBOT_GITHUB_API` base Github API URL
+`HUBOT_SLACK_TOKEN` you can find this on Slack under Hubot configuration

+`HUBOT_GITHUB_TOKEN` you'll need to generate one of these through Github

+`HUBOT_GITHUB_REPO` the repo you want octobot to check

+`HUBOT_GITHUB_API` base Github API URL